-The solar cycle is about to hit a peak in 2024, which can result in even more Aurora activity — but what does that actually mean?
+The solar cycle is about to hit a peak in 2024, which can result in even more Northern Lights (Aurora Borealis) activity — but what does that actually mean?

 What are solar cycles?